UniPC: A Unified Predictor-Corrector Framework for Fast Sampling of Diffusion Models: A Unified Predictor-Corrector Solver

+We now describe how to choose $\{a_m\}_{m=1}^p$ in UniC-$p$ to effectively increase the order of accuracy.
+The main idea is to cancel out low-order terms between the numerical estimation~\eqref{eq:eulernoise} and the theoretical solution~\eqref{eq:exp}.
+In practice, we expand the exponential integrator in \eqref{eq:exp} as follows:

-where the functions $\varphi_k(h)$ can be analytically computed \cite{hochbruck2005explicit} and circumvent the complicated evaluation of exponential integration.
-In the following theorem, we show that UniC-$p$ has an order of accuracy $p + 1$.
-The proof is in \cref{sec:proof}.
-The algorithm is given in \cref{alg:Unic}. \begin{theorem}[The Order of Accuracy of UniC-$p$] For any non-zero sequence $\{r_i\}_{i=1}^p$ and $h > 0$ define
+where $\he^{(k)}$ denotes the $k$-th derivative of $\he$, and $\varphi_k(h)$ can be analytically computed \cite{hochbruck2005explicit}.
+The $\{a_m\}_{m=1}^p$ can be then determined by matching the coefficients between~\eqref{eq:eulernoise} and \eqref{eq:exp_intergrator}.
+In the following theorem, we show that UniC-$p$ has an order of accuracy $p + 1$ (see \cref{sec:proof} for detailed proof).